INTERNAL

 MTG ZONAL METHOD

-Wire Size", and give a reading which excludes lead error but
+Wire Size.
+These two fingers give a reading which excludes lead error but

 not angular errors.
-PD fingers can be used for right or left
+Pitch Diameter fingers can be used interchangeably for right hand or left

 hand threads.